AdaptableTools/openfin-demo/README.md

 ## Application Bar
 At the top of the demo are a series of useful buttons and dropdowns which help to manage and sync the various the windows.
 It includes:

-- Instrument Picker: Selecting an Instrument from the dropdown will ****????.
+- **Instrument Picker**: Selecting an Instrument from the dropdown will ****????.
 This will cause each of the 3 blotters to filter to that Instrument and also????

-- Channel Chooser - allows the user to pick a channel on which FDC3 messages will be broadcast
+- **Channel Chooser** - allows the user to pick a channel on which FDC3 messages will be broadcast

-- Theme Button - will toggle the [Adaptable Theme](https://docs.adaptabletools.com/docs/adaptable-functions/theme-function) in all the Blotters between white and dark themes.
+- **Theme Button** - will toggle the [Adaptable Theme](https://docs.adaptabletools.com/docs/adaptable-functions/theme-function) in all the Blotters between white and dark themes.

     > The same effect can be achieved by changing the theme in any of the individual Blotters

-- Button to toggle pausing / displaying OpenFin notifications
+- **Pause/Display Button** to manage OpenFin Notifications

-- Button to hide / show the Sidebar
+- **Hide/Show Butto**n to toggle Sidebar visibility

 ## Audit Screens
 The Demo leverages the powerful [AdapTable Audit Log](https://docs.adaptabletools.com/docs/key-topics/audit-log) to provide a live 'view' of all data changes.

-There are 2 Audit Screens - each of which listens to the Audit Log stream and outputs to a new window:
+There are 2 Audit Screens - each of which listens to the Audit Log stream and outputs the data directly to a new window:
 - **Trade Audit**: Displays a list of all Cell Edits made in the Trade Blotter - who made the change, what was changed and when
-- **Price Blotter**: Displays a list of all Cell Edits made in the Price Blotter but also logs Ticking Data changes
+- **Price Blotter**: Displays a list of all Cell Edits made in the Price Blotter and also logs all Ticking Data changes

 ##  Sidebar
 A sidebar is displayed on the left of the application giving access to all the screens available in the demo